eddie-energy/eddie/aiida/docs/datasources/fr/MicroTeleinfoV3.md

 ## How to use with AIIDA

 In order to add the MicroTeleinfoV3 as datasource in AIIDA, the properties of the datasource have to be adapted correctly.
 The datasource has to be enabled, an ID has to be assigned to it and the broker uri to where the datasource should connect has to be added.
-The default topic of the teleinfo image is **teleinfo**, if the **$MQTT_BASE_TOPIC ** of the image's configuration has been changed, the value has to be adapted in this configuration too.
+The default topic of the teleinfo image is **teleinfo**, if the `MQTT_BASE_TOPIC` of the image's configuration has been changed, the value has to be adapted in this configuration too.
 Provide the username and password in order to authenticate to the MQTT broker you want to connect to if necessary or leave empty.
-Lastly, add the **metering ID
+Lastly, add the **metering ID** of the Linky smart meter to this configuration.
-** of the Linky smart meter to this configuration.
-The image publishes the data by default to the topic teleinfo/* *metering-id**.
+The image publishes the data by default to the topic`teleinfo/<metering-id>`.
 Please do not manually add the metering ID to the mqtt-subscribe-topic property, just provide the metering ID to the dedicated property.

 Example of a working configuration: